MatchaPizza/osu_mirror_download_extension/README.md

 _Pin the extension on your browser for the convenience, because some maps are disabled on specific API_

 ## Disclaimer
-I am not affiliated with any of the APIs' maintainers.
+I am not affiliated with any of the APIs' owners & maintainers.

 ## Chromium-based Browser Tested
 Only tested on [Opera](https://www.opera.com) and [Chrome](https://www.google.com/chrome) so far.